 Sparkle in the Light was founded by Juliette Ttofa in 2019.
-Juliette is a Specialist Educational Psychologist (BPS Chartered Psychologist / HCPC Practitioner Psychologist), and a Registered Sandplay Therapist with the Association for Sandplay Therapy.
-She specialises in the area of Social, Emotional and Mental Health needs, especially Developmental Trauma, Attachment, Adverse Childhood Experiences and Emotional Resilience.
+Juliette is a Specialist Educational Psychologist and a Registered Sandplay Therapist with the Association for Sandplay Therapy.
+She specialises in the area of Social, Emotional and Mental Health needs, notably Developmental Trauma, Attachment, Adverse Childhood Experiences and Emotional Resilience.

 Juliette offers training on a range of topics, therapeutic support, and assessment and consultancy, all of which aim to promote resilience and bring about healing.
 She is also passionate about using the expressive arts in order to support children’s mental health and wellbeing.

 Juliette is the author of several beautifully illustrated books about social-emotional wellbeing, resilience and mental health, including the guidebook for schools ‘Nurturing Emotional Resilience in Vulnerable Children and Young People‘, and accompanying resources including, ‘How Monsters Wish to Feel’ and a ‘Nurturing Resilience Card Deck‘.
 In addition, Juliette has recently published a therapeutic storybook called ‘The Girl Who Lost the Light in Her Eyes’, which comes with a guide on using the expressive arts with children who have experienced loss.
-A further storybook about trauma, ‘The Silent Selkie’, and guide to using the expressive arts therapeutically with children who have experienced trauma, is due to be published by Routledge in 2021.
+A further storybook and resource about trauma, ‘The Silent Selkie‘, and guide to using the expressive arts therapeutically with children who have experienced trauma, is due to be published by Routledge in 2022.